redhat-developer/rhdh-operator/docs/configuration.md

   /my/path/my-app-config.yaml
   ```

-The ConfigMap key/value defines the file name and content, and these app-configs will be applied in the same order as they are declared in the CR.
-Therefore, as per this example, two ConfigMaps should be created in the namespace as a prerequisite.
-Then the Operator will create the files `/my/path/app-config1.yaml` and `/my/path/app-config2.yaml`, adding them to the end of the Backstage command-line arguments as follows:
+The ConfigMap key/value defines the file name and content, and this app-config will be applied as the last in the **-app-config** arguments sequence.
+Therefore, as per this example, the ConfigMap should be created in the namespace as a prerequisite.
+Then the Operator will create the file `/my/path/my-app-config.yaml` and add it to the end of the Backstage command-line arguments as follows:

   ```
   -app-config /my/path/my-app-config.yaml